-- (3) Any generating unit: - (a) A combined-cycle facility shall be considered a single generating unit; or. - (b) Each unit of a combined-cycle facility will be considered a single generating unit if the combustion turbine and the steam turbine can operate separately, as stated in the Resource Asset Registration form on the MIS Public Area. - (4) With any single generating unit unavailable, and with any other generation preemptively redispatched, the contingency loss of a single Transmission Facility (either without a fault or subsequent to a normally-cleared non-three-phase fault) with all other facilities normal should not cause the following: - (a) Cascading or uncontrolled outages; - (b) Instability of generating units at multiple plant locations; or - (c) Interruption of service to firm demand or generation other than that isolated by the transmission facility, following the execution of all automatic operating actions such as relaying and special protection systems.
+- (3) Any Generation Resource: - (a) A combined-cycle facility shall be considered a single Generation Resource; or. - (b) Each unit of a combined-cycle facility will be considered a single Generation Resource if the combustion turbine and the steam turbine can operate separately, as stated in the Resource Registration on the MIS Public Area. - (4) With any single Generation Resource unavailable, and with any other generation preemptively redispatched, the contingency loss of a single Transmission Facility (either without a fault or subsequent to a normally-cleared non-three-phase fault) with all other facilities normal should not cause the following: - (a) Cascading or uncontrolled Outages; - (b) Instability of Generation Resources at multiple plant locations; or - (c) Interruption of service to firm Demand or generation other than that isolated by the transmission facility, following the execution of all automatic operating actions such as relaying and SPSs.